 In addition to giving me legal permission to work with you, this will be an opportunity to share information about your concerns, symptoms, history and what you want out of our time together.

-During this session, also known as an Intake session, we will spend time getting to know each other, addressing any questions or concerns you may have, reviewing the paperwork you completed and discussing your goals for therapy.
+During this session, also known as an Intake session, we will spend time getting to know each other, addressing any questions or concerns you may have and discussing your goals for therapy.

 Are my therapy sessions confidential?

 Yes!
 In order for therapy to be successful, it is important that there is a feeling of trust, safety and mutual respect.
 Anything you tell me will remain strictly confidential unless you give me written authorization stating otherwise or I am required to disclose information by law.

 Although feeling emotional safety is a priority of mine, I also need to be aware of physical safety.
 For this reason, laws are put in place to protect the safety of yourself and others.

 Exceptions to confidentiality include suspected abuse/neglect of a child, elder or cognitively disabled adult; if I believe you are in danger of harming yourself or somebody else; if a valid court order is issued; for purposes of carrying out payment activities; or when otherwise required by law.

 How often will I need to come to therapy?

 Most people attend sessions weekly or bi-weekly, although that can be adjusted depending on your schedule and availability, finances, treatment goals and progress.
 Weekly sessions are ideal with the intention of reducing frequency once things improve.